 If a service plan change is authorized, mail two copies of Form 2101, Authorization for Community Care Services, and one copy of Form 2059, Summary of Client's Need for Service, to the provider.
-If a service plan change increases hours, the beginning date of coverage is seven days from the Form 2101 date, unless another date is negotiated.
-If a service plan change adds priority status, use verbal referral procedures for new priority recipients.
+If a service plan change increases hours or adds priority status, the beginning date of coverage is seven days from the Form 2101 date.

-For a service decrease or termination, the provider must abide by CCSE staff's 12-day prior notice provided to the recipient before implementing the change.
-CCSE staff must advise the provider using the comments section on Form 2101, if applicable, not to implement an adverse action until after the 12-day notice.
-The recipient may appeal the decision and choose to continue to receive services pending the outcome of the appeal.
-These time frames apply only to those cases in which the provider has a current authorization for the recipient.
+For a service reduction/termination, the provider must abide by the case worker's 12-day prior notice provided to the individual before implementing the change.
+The case worker must advise the provider using the comments section on Form 2101, if applicable, not to implement an adverse action until after the 12-day notice.
+The individual may appeal the decision and choose to continue to receive services pending the outcome of the appeal.
+These time frames apply only to those cases in which the provider has a current authorization for the individual.

-When the recipient requires an immediate change to the service plan, approve the change by phone or in person.
-Respond by the next business day when any of the following situations occur:
+When the individual requires an immediate change to the service plan, approve the change by telephone or in person.
+Respond by the next Texas Health and Human Services Commission (HHSC) workday when any of the following situations occur:

-- The recipient has a major illness and no available caregiver. - The recipient loses their caregiver suddenly, has no other available caregiver, and - is totally bedridden or unable to transfer from bed to chair without assistance; - cannot manage toileting tasks without personal assistance; or - needs meal preparation or feeding to ensure that they receive daily nourishment.
+- The individual has a major illness and no available caregiver. - The individual loses his caregiver suddenly, has no other available caregiver, and - is totally bedridden or unable to transfer from bed to chair without assistance; - cannot manage toileting tasks without personal assistance; or - needs meal preparation or feeding to ensure that he receives daily nourishment.

-If necessary:

-- verbally authorize a service plan change; - initial the service arrangement column on Form 2060, Needs Assessment Questionnaire and Task/Hour Guide; and - send two copies of Form 2101 to the provider within two business days of the verbal request.
+If necessary, verbally authorize a service plan change, initial the service arrangement column on Form 2060, Needs Assessment Questionnaire and Task/Hour Guide, and send two copies of Form 2101 to the provider within two workdays of the verbal request.